Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Mock Data

-To generate the detected EMRI catalogs, we follow the approach of \cite{2017PhRvD..95j3012B} and \cite{2020PhRvD.102f3016F}.
-First, we adopt a galaxy catalog from the MultiDark cosmological simulations \citep{2016MNRAS.457.4340K, 2016ApJS..222...22C} to select the host galaxies of the EMRIs, with the mass of the MBH at the host galaxy center concordant with the mass of the MBH of the corresponding EMRI.
-Second, we generate the GW signals of EMRIs using the analytic kludge Kerr (AKK) waveform model \citep{2004PhRvD..69h2005B, 2017PhRvD..95j3012B}.
-The reason we adopt the AKK waveform model here is to facilitate comparison with the previous works \citep{2008PhRvD..77d3512M, 2021MNRAS.508.4512L}, although several new waveform models \citep{2017PhRvD..96d4005C, 2021PhRvL.126e1102C, 2021PhRvD.103j4014H, 2022PhRvL.128w1101I} have been proposed recently.
-Third, we calculate the detector responses to the EMRI GW signals, and consider a total of three detector configurations, namely \begin{itemize} \item{\emph {TianQin}} (TQ): the default situation in which three satellites form a constellation and operate in a ``3 months on + 3 months off'' mode, with a mission lifetime of five years \citep{2016CQGra..33c5010L}; \item{\emph {TianQin I+II}} (TQ I+II): twin constellations of satellites with perpendicular orbital planes, that operate in a relay mode and can avoid the 3 months gap in data \citep{2020PhRvD.102f3016F, 2022PhRvD.105b2001L}; \item{\emph {TianQin+LISA}} (TQ+LISA): a network composed of TianQin and LISA, the LISA configuration according to \cite{2017arXiv170200786A}.
-In this work, we assume that LISA and TianQin have a five year mission overlap and only consider EMRIs that are individually detectable by both TianQin and LISA. \end{itemize} Finally, we set the threshold of SNR for GW detection to $20$, and estimate the spatial localization errors of EMRIs with the Fisher information matrix \citep{1994PhRvD..49.2658C, 2008PhRvD..77d2001V}.
+We consider three detector configurations, namely \begin{itemize} \item{\emph {TianQin}} (TQ): the default situation in which three satellites form a constellation and operate in a ``3 months on + 3 months off'' mode, with a mission lifetime of five years \citep{2016CQGra..33c5010L}; \item{\emph {TianQin I+II}} (TQ I+II): twin constellations of satellites with perpendicular orbital planes, that operate in a relay mode and can avoid the 3 months gap in data \citep{2020PhRvD.102f3016F, 2022PhRvD.105b2001L}; \item{\emph {TianQin+LISA}} (TQ+LISA): a network composed of TianQin and LISA, with the LISA configuration according to \cite{2017arXiv170200786A}.
+In this work, we assume that LISA and TianQin have a five year mission overlap and only consider EMRIs that are individually detectable by both TianQin and LISA.
+Here we emphasize that because both LISA \citep{2024arXiv240207571C} and TianQin \citep{2021PTEP.2021eA107M} are planned to be launched around 2035, it is possible that there will be a window of five years of overlap. \end{itemize} Finally, we set the threshold of SNR for GW detection to $20$, and estimate the spatial localization errors of EMRIs with the Fisher information matrix \citep{1994PhRvD..49.2658C, 2008PhRvD..77d2001V}.